William Tirry: Imprisonment and Execution

+According to the Tipperary Museum of Hidden History, "Executions were held in public at the Gallows, (hence place names such as Gallows Hill), until 1868.
+It was thought that such public displays on busy days like Market Day, would act as a deterrent to would be criminals."

-An account told by Franciscan Friar Matthew Fogarty, who had been tried with Friar William Tirry, supplies further details: "William, wearing his Augustinian habit, was led to the gallows praying the rosary.
+Friar Matthew Fogarty later recalled: "William, wearing his Augustinian habit, was led to the gallows praying the rosary.
 He blessed the crowd which had gathered, pardoned his betrayers and affirmed his faith.
 It was a moving moment for Catholics and Protestants alike."

 Despite the efforts of a Puritan minister to silence him, Fr.
 Tirry told the assembled crowd, "there is only one true Church, whose head is the pope: Pope and Church are to be obeyed.
-He publicly forgave the three men who had betrayed him, and... stated explicitly that he had been offered life and favour, it would renounce his religion."
+He publicly forgave the three men who had betrayed him, and... stated explicitly that he had been offered life and favour, if he would renounce his religion."
 Fr.
+Tirry was then hanged, after which the crowd surged forward to soak pieces of cloth in the blood that ran from his nose, which were seen as relics of a martyr.

-Tirry was then hanged, after which he was buried, with some ceremony, in the ruins of the Augustinian friary in nearby Fethard.
+Friar William was then buried, with some ceremony, in the ruins of the Augustinian friary in nearby Fethard.
 The evidence is that he was buried in the grounds, rather than inside the ruins of the church, but it has not yet been possible to locate his grave.
+Friar Matthew Fogarty was later released and banished from the Commonwealth.